The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Spectral gaps of complete weighted directed graphs

-In this paper, we will consider eigenvalues of the generator of $P$.
-Next, we define a morphism of weighted complete graph , which is important to compare eigenvalues of generators of two complete weighted graphs.
+In this paper, we will consider the eigenvalues of the Laplacian of $\mathcal{S}$.
+We then define the morphisms of weighted complete graphs, which are important for comparing eigenvalues of the Laplacian of two complete weighted directed graphs.